 252-0002-AAL Data Structures and Algorithms

-Parallel programming: structure of parallel architectures (multicore, vectorization, pipelining) concepts of parallel programming (Amdahl's and Gustavson's laws, task/data parallelism, scheduling), problems of concurrency (data races, bad interleavings, memory reordering), process synchronisation and communication in a shared memory system (mutual exclusion, semaphores, monitors, condition variables), progress conditions (freedom from deadlock, starvation, lock- and wait-freedom).
-The concepts are underpinned with examples of concurrent and parallel programs and with parallel algorithms, implemented in C++.
+In the part about parallel programming, parallel architectures are discussed conceptually (multicore, vectorization, pipelining).
+Parallel programming concepts are presented (Amdahl's and Gustavson's laws, task/data parallelism, scheduling).
+Problems of concurrency are analyzed (Data races, bad interleavings, memory reordering).
+Process synchronisation and communication in a shared memory system is explained (mutual exclusion, semaphores, monitors, condition variables).
+Progress conditions are analysed (freedom from deadlock, starvation, lock- and wait-freedom).
+The concepts are underpinned with examples of concurrent and parallel programs and with parallel algorithms.

 B. Stroustrup, The C++ Programming Language (4th Edition) Addison-Wesley, 2013.